This post may contain affiliate links. Learn more.

-Keeping your clipper in best condition means regularly oiling it, including before and after every use (for best results).
+Keeping your clipper in the best condition means regularly oiling it, including before and after every use (for best results).
 Without oil, the blade’s teeth will become dull and pull and snag hair.

 A quality hair clipper is an invaluable tool for cutting, styling, and trimming your hair.
-But like any grooming tool, not all clippers are created equal, and finding one that best suits your needs will save you a lot of frustration and bad haircuts.
+But like any grooming tool, not all clippers are created equal and finding one that best suits your needs will save you a lot of frustration and bad haircuts.

 We welcome your feedback.
 What hair clippers do you use?
 Why do you like them?
 We’d love to hear from you.